10RootOrg/Risx-MSSP/setup_platform/resources/reconftw/README.md

 # reconftw

 Docker resources for deploying [six2dez/reconftw](https://github.com/six2dez/reconftw) within the 10root stack.
 The container bundles a web terminal powered by [ttyd](https://github.com/tsl0922/ttyd) so the CLI can be accessed from the browser via the platform reverse proxy.
+The upstream image only targets `linux/amd64`, so the compose file and wrapper image pin to that platform when building and running the service.

 ## Files